msx98/ComfyUI-LazyLoader-DiT/README.md

 You end up with Flux 2 Dev at FP8 consuming ~14GB including TE, Qwen-Image-2511 with a similar footprint, and Klein 9B FP16 taking up ~7GB including TE.

-On my M5 Pro 16c this turned out to not nearly as slow as it sounds: you spend a lot of time on compute anyway, which makes SSD streaming less painful.
+On my M5 Pro 16c this turned out to not be nearly as slow as it sounds: you spend a lot of time on compute anyway, which makes SSD streaming less painful especially if performed in the background.
 During test runs I observed up to about a ~10% slowdown per model, but YMMV, I haven't conducted proper benchmarks yet.
 Either way, this opens up the possibility to use large models in ComfyUI alongside LLMs or fit models that wouldn't otherwise fit.

 ---